ekourkchi/inclinet_project/README.md

 Evidently, model #5 has a better overall performance compared to the other two models, which is expected knowing that model #5 is the most complicated one.
 Averaging out the evaluated labels does make significant improvements, however model #5 seems to perform slightly better than the average.

+###  5.6. <a name='Summary'></a>Summary

+In this project, we trained three different convolutional neural networks (CNN) to automatically evaluate the inclination of the spiral galaxies.
+All of these networks end with a regression layer which exhibits better performances.
+The performance of both classification and regression approaches have been extensively explored in the [prototyping stage](#Footnote).

+[Our exploratory data analysis](https://github.com/ekourkchi/inclinet_project/blob/main/data_extraction/incNET_dataClean.ipynb) reveals that the distribution of labels (inclinations) is not uniform.
+Although leveraging the `relu` function for the activation of the last layer results in good models, an inclination dependent bias is evident when we plot the discrepancies between the measured and predicted inclinations.
+We attributed this to the non-uniformity of inclinations and the fact that inclinations span a finite range of number between 45 and 90 degrees.

+We modified our models by changing the activation of the last layer to `Tanh`.
+We normalized images and linearly adjusted inclination to be compatible with the `Tanh` output that ranges from -1 to 1.
+Although the bias is still evident, the convergence is reached more quickly.
+Further tests seem to be necessary to make a concrete conclusion here.
+We repeated the training process of the same CNNs (`Tanh` output layer), with the augmented training samples that have uniform distributions of labels.
+We report a boost in the performances of our networks, and the prediction-measurement bias seems to be less significant.

+Using smaller batch sizes and training the model with more iterations helped to minimize the bias.
+However part of the bias that originates from the finite coverage of the inclinations cannot be entirely removed.

+Ultimately, this analysis recommends us to invoke the regression methodology to get more precise results.
+To minimize the bias, the labels of the training sample must be uniformed and `Tanh` helps with having better convergence rates and better controlling the outputs.

+<a name='Footnote'></a>**Footnote:**
+Here, we prototyped three different models, all of which treat the problem as a regression problem: https://github.com/ekourkchi/incNET-data/blob/master/incNET_CNN_Colabs/Prototype_RGB64x64_VGGregression.ipynb .
+For the corresponding classification prototypes please refer to https://github.com/ekourkchi/incNET-data/blob/master/incNET_CNN_Colabs/Prototype_RGB64x64_VGGclassification.ipynb

 ##  6. <a name='DeliverableProducts'></a>Deliverable Products